21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 The Monte Palace Tropical Garden is located at the Quinta Monte Palace – a beautiful mansion that in combination with a pond, a little waterfall, and various little structures makes it look like the gardens of some fairytale castle.

-Practical information: The Monte Palace Tropical Garden is open daily from 9.30 AM to 6 PM.
+Practical information: The Monte Palace Tropical Garden is open daily.
+For practical information, see their website.

 7. Visit Madeira Botanical Garden